marth00165/pythonBasics/README.md

 There are many math functions that you can use on numbers such as pow, max

 find a list of them here: https://docs.python.org/3/library/math.html

+### Lesson 6 - User Input

+notes -

+Getting user info is very simple, you can use declare a variable and set it equal to the input() function and enter a prop, then simply use the variable as you do all the other variables.. run the code to understand better.

+to convert an input into a number you have to use the int() or float() function on the variable